 Examples of possible ways to manually edit transactions to split the basis of forked coins include:

-- Pro-rate basis across all coins new and old based on price at the time of the split
+- Pro-rate basis across all coins new and old, based on the price at the time of the split

-- Pro-rate basis across all coins new and old based on price at the time of gaining control of the coins
+- Pro-rate basis across all coins new and old, based on the price at the time of gaining control of the coins

 Whichever method you choose, make sure to document what you are doing, why, and apply it consistently across all hard forks.